anchitbhuhan/AVR/README.md

                                 Clock Time Period

     Now to count upto 39999, we cannot use  8 bit timer, since it counts only upto 255, so we have to use 16 bit timer (MAX=65535).
+#### The Prescaler
+     Q) What is the maximum delay that can be achieved using 8 bit and 16 bit timer, given XTAL = 4MHz ?
+     Ans - for 8 bit
+                    255 = Delay
+                         -------    - 1
+                         4MHz

+                    256*1
+                    ------ seconds   = Max Delay
+                    4 x 10^6

+                    0.000064  = Max Delay

+                    Max Delay = 0.064ms
+           for 16 bit
+                    65535 =  Delay
+                            -------    - 1
+                             4MHz

+                    65535*1
+                    ------ seconds   = Max Delay
+                    4 x 10^6

+                    0.01638375  = Max Delay

+                    Max Delay = 16.4ms

+           What if we need more delay than 16.4ms ???

+           We can try to decrease the XTAL Value

+           4MHz ------------> 3MHz

+           for 16 bit
+                     65535 =  Delay
+                            -------    - 1
+                             3MHz

+                    65535*1
+                    ------ seconds   = Max Delay
+                    3 x 10^6

+                    0.021845  = Max Delay

+                    Max Delay = 21.8ms

+            4MHz ------------> 2MHz

+            for 16 bit
+                     65535 =  Delay
+                            -------    - 1
+                             2MHz

+                    65535*1
+                    ------ seconds   = Max Delay
+                    2 x 10^6

+                    0.0327675  = Max Delay

+                    Max Delay = 32.7ms

+         So as we decrease the XTAL, we can achieve greater delay.

+         But we cannot simply decrease the XTAL frequency, that is a hardware property.
+         So we use Prescalers.

+         We do not reduce the actual F_CPU.
+The actual F_CPU remains the same (at 4 MHz in this case).
+So basically, we derive a frequency from it to run the timer.

+         Thus, while doing so, we divide the frequency and use it.
+There is a provision to do so in AVR by setting some bits which we will discuss later.

+         But don’t think that you can use prescaler freely.
+It comes at a cost.
+There is a trade-off between resolution and duration.
+As you must have seen above, the          overall duration of measurement has increased from a mere 16.384 ms to 131.072 ms. So has the resolution.
+The resolution has also increased from 0.00025 ms to          0.002 ms (technically the resolution has actually decreased).
+This means each tick will take 0.002 ms. So, what’s the problem with this?
+The problem is that            the accuracy has decreased.
+Earlier, you were able to measure duration like 0.1125 ms accurately (0.1125/0.00025 = 450), but now you cannot (0.1125/0.002 =            56.25).
+The new timer can measure 0.112 ms and then 0.114 ms. No other value in between.

 2. **Timer0**